Vienna, Hunters Hill

-Vienna is a heritage-listed former house and now museum at 38-40 Alexandra Street, Hunters Hill in the Municipality of Hunter's Hill local government area of New South Wales, Australia.
-It was built during 1871 and is also known as Curan Curan, Carrum Carrum, Subiaco and Vienna Cottage.
+Vienna is a heritage-listed former house and now museum at 38–40 Alexandra Street, Hunters Hill in the Municipality of Hunter's Hill local government area of New South Wales, Australia.
+It was built in 1871 and is known as Curan Curan, Carrum Carrum, Subiaco and Vienna Cottage.
 The property is owned by the National Trust of Australia (NSW).
 It was added to the New South Wales State Heritage Register on 2 April 1999.